Style... brand... price? What do you shop for in athletic shoes? Experts say at the 'sole' of many women's aches and pains is bad footwear.

 "One of the big problems we see with runners is that they run past the life of their shoe," says Dr. Royer.
 "A general rule of thumb, and it doesn't apply exactly the same to every shoe, is 300-400 miles on a running shoe or 300 hours of activity in that athletic shoe."

-More from our magazine: Cooking for the Person With Diabetes
+More from our magazine: Keeping Your Eyes Healthy with Diabetes

 Another tip is to take your own athletic socks when trying on shoes to get a true fit.
 Experts also suggest that when it comes to shoes, you do often get what you pay for.
 Don't be afraid to dish out a few extra bucks for comfort.